 In business, sometimes it just takes longer to build a relationship with one person compared to another.
 And we find that often, the bigger the potential value of that relationship, the longer it will take.
 Plus, not only does it take longer, it can require different kinds of relationship-building techniques and tools (just like longer golf holes require different clubs).
 Be certain, therefore, to have a mix of activities “in your bag” to utilize for different types of relationships.

 Other than sports where you’re trying to hit a person (boxing, MMA, dodgeball), I can’t think of any other major sport where the goal (or target or end zone or basket) is moved from place to place.
 In golf, though, the hole is moved to different locations on the green on a regular basis (and in between each daily round during professional tournaments).
 This helps to keep the greens from wearing out from too much traffic in one spot but also adds to the complexity of the game since the same course will present different challenges as the holes are relocated to different places on the greens.

 It also provides a perfect analogy for business relationships.
 Even with all the planning in the world, sometimes the goal moves.
 People get fired, new bosses are hired, and business goals change.
 It can be very frustrating when you think you are on track, only to find out the destination is no longer where you thought it was.

 The key is to make sure you have flexibility built into your relationship development and nurturing process.
 If your system is too rigid, it will not be able to accommodate the changes that are guaranteed to occur.

-Let me know if I can help with any aspect of your business relationship process, and here’s hoping you get that ball in the hole no matter where they place it!If you'd like help forging new business relationships, or just want to share some love, please Contact Us.
+Let me know if I can help with any aspect of your business relationship process, and here’s hoping you get that ball in the hole no matter where they place it!If you'd like help forging stronger relationships - with your prospects, clients, or team members - please Get in Touch.